 A cutting-edge research service keeping senior retail bankers fully briefed on how tech-driven business models are transforming the face of retail banking.

-Subscribers receive a new case study-packed report every six weeks, an online case study library, the Retail Banking 2020 Insights monthly newsletter, and the Lafferty Daily Briefing.
+Subscribers receive a new case study-packed report every six weeks, plus the Lafferty Daily Briefing.

 Full of case studies from across the globe - with over 100 examples already available — the service delivers a continuous series of reports across the fields of AI and robotics, digital banking, fintech partnerships, and branch design, enabling you to stay abreast of and involved with technological developments as they reach the tipping points that will bring them into everyday deployment in the banking industry.

 SUBSCRIBE TODAY AND RECEIVE:

 A new report delivered every 6 weeks: each report draws on primary sources through interviews, site visits and detailed case studies, giving subscribers a practical understanding of how new technology and business models are being deployed around the world.

 Daily news: the Lafferty Daily Briefing keeps senior executives across the industry up-to-date with the key news and sector developments driving retail banking and cards and payments markets.

 Contact us today to start your subscription or enterprise licence: email email@example.com, or call +44 (0)20 3633 1630 to talk to one of our team.